-Are you looking for a birth injury lawyer in Chicago, or anywhere else in Illinois?
+Are you looking for a birth injury lawyer?
 Please call us NOW at 1 (773) 825-3547 for more information on your legal options for compensation.
-Our attorneys bring to the table more than 70 years of experience helping families in Chicago just like yours, and we have the resources and experience to help get you the compensation and justice your loved ones rightfully deserve.
+Our attorneys bring to the table more than 70 years of experience helping families just like yours, and we have the resources and experience to help get you the compensation and justice your loved ones rightfully deserve.
 Call 1 (773) 825-3547 – the call is free, and we don’t get paid until we win your case for you.

 Macrosomia Definition – Chicago Birth Injury Attorneys

 Macrosomia refers to a condition where a baby is unusually large for his or her gestational age.
 Doctors consider any baby over 9 pounds and 15 ounces to be a candidate for Macrosomia, but it is not uncommon for those over 8 pounds and 15 ounces to be included in this category.
 These are high risk pregnancies which must be carefully watched as well as have labor performed as fast as possible to prevent the baby from getting stuck in the birth canal owing to its weight and largesse.

 Some of the symptoms that you may have a child with Macrosomia include:

 - Excessive amniotic fluid seen during a prenatal visit due to the fact that babies that are of a larger size urinate more.